DirkPersky/typo3-dp_cookieconsent/README.md

 # DP Cookie Consent
-This Plugin includes the most popilar solution to the EU Cookie law JavaScript Plugin (Cookie Consent)[https://cookieconsent.insites.com/].
+This Plugin includes the most popular solution to the EU Cookie law JavaScript Plugin (Cookie Consent)[https://cookieconsent.insites.com/].
 I extend a Script helper, so work with the ePrivacy law.

 Though don't care about the latest EU laws and handle you Cookies with this Plugins.